 One University Assessment Celebration

-The One University Assessment Celebration is held annually to recognize faculty and staff for their efforts to examine and enhance learning and operational success.
-We celebrate the meaningful and sustainable practices with which they engage to provide students with an unsurpassed learning experience.
+The fifth annual One University Assessment Celebration was held on Friday, April 26, 2024, to recognize faculty and staff for their efforts to examine and enhance learning and operational success.
+We celebrated the meaningful and sustainable practices with which they engage to provide students with an unsurpassed learning experience.

 “Assessment plays a critical role in our effort to fulfill our goal of providing the best possible academic experience for our students.
 I look forward to celebrating the many ways in which faculty, staff, and students are participating in assessment practices that illuminate our strengths and enact our commitment to consistent improvement.”